 Here are some of the best learning French software applications on the market today:

-Best Immersion Learn French Software: Rosetta Stone French
+Best Immersion Software: Rosetta Stone French

 You aren’t going to be able to make it through any learning French software reviews without hearing about Rosetta Stone French, the software that “wrote the book” in terms of comprehensive, immersive French learning software.
-The experience mimics natural language acquisition that children experience, from learning through context and images, and making mistakes.
+The experience mimics the natural language acquisition that children experience, from learning through context and images and making mistakes.
 This approach may work better for some learners than others, though children using this software will almost certainly learn faster and benefit more than adults will.

-Best Learn French Software for Adults: Fluenz Version F2: French
+Best Software for Adults: Fluenz Version F2

-The French software Fluenz F2 French provides a different approach to learning French, much more similar to a learning in a classroom setting, with methodical progression in vocabulary and grammatical concepts.
+The software Fluenz F2 French provides a different approach to learning French, much more similar to a learning in a classroom setting, with methodical progression in vocabulary and grammatical concepts.
 You are guided through every lesson with English explanations by a “tutor” who teaches you, from an English-speaking perspective, how to use and apply French grammar.
 There is a wide variety of activities to complete in each lesson, from audio comprehension to matching games.
-For learners who wish to eventually progressed to an advanced communication level in French, this software provides a good foundation, though it may sacrifice Rosetta Stone’s ability to get you quickly speaking a few conversational phrases.
+For students who wish to eventually progress to an advanced communication level in French, this software provides a good foundation, though it may sacrifice Rosetta Stone’s ability to get you quickly speaking a few conversational phrases.
 Audio CDs and podcasts are also included in the Fluenz pack to further improve your oral comprehension.

-The SmartFrench software, along with a line of learn French audio CDs and videos, uses native French speakers, casual settings, and natural, non-stilted conversations to teach you to understand how the average French person speaks, along with their pronunciations and idiomatic expressions.
-For many travelers, understanding spoken French needs to be the biggest priority, but slurred words and abbreviations used in natural French speech can be indecipherable for someone who has learned “textbook” French.
-Dialogues are included for every conversation, so that you can study any words you might have not understood, and conversations are slowed down at the beginning of the lessons, then slowly sped up to normal speed, helping you recognize familiar words and slowly gain confidence in understanding natural conversations.
+The SmartFrench software, along with a line of learn French audio CDs and videos, uses native French speakers, casual settings, and natural, non-stilted conversations to teach you to understand how the average native speaker talks, along with their pronunciations and idiomatic expressions.
+For many travelers, understanding spoken French needs to be the biggest priority, but slurred words and abbreviations used in natural spoken French can be indecipherable for someone who has learned “textbook” French.
+Written dialogues are included for every conversation, so that you can study any words you might have not understood.
+Conversations are slowed down at the beginning of the lessons, then slowly speed up to normal speed, helping you recognize familiar words and slowly gain confidence in understanding natural conversations.
 Proper pronunciation is also emphasized heavily.
-For anyone wanting to speak on a more than superficial level with French natives, and who want to hold more natural conversations, nothing beats SmartFrench.
+For anyone wanting to speak on a more than superficial level with French natives, and who want to hold more natural conversations, this is SmartFrench’s strength.